Workflow Integrations

 • Created by, Creation date, Updated by, Updated at

-• Delete: Trash icon that gives the option to delete an integration.
+• Action: Trash icon that gives the option to delete an integration.

 This detailed view enables you to view and manage the connected and configured integrations within Workflows.
 The search bar located at the top right allows you to quickly find specific integrations by name or vendor.